italoag/ghcloner/README.md

 ## Overview

-This project has been completely optimized and refactored from a sequential monolithic application into a highly concurrent, well-architected tool that follows Go conventions, SOLID principles, clean code practices, and Domain-Driven Design (DDD) patterns.
+This project has been completely optimized and refactored from a sequential monolithic application into a highly concurrent, well-architected tool that follows Go conventions, SOLID principles, clean code practices, and Domain-Driven Design (DDD) patterns, this is my Pet project, just for tests and Go Lang learning.
+Feel free to use and test.

 ## 🚀 Key Improvements